csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 heuristic.
 The algorithm is shown in Figure 6.8 and its application to an 8-queens problem is diagrammed in Figure 6.9.

 Min-conflicts is surprisingly effective for many CSPs.
 Amazingly, on the n-queens problem, if you don’t count the initial placement of queens, the run time of min-conflicts is roughly _independent of problem size_.
-It solves even the _million_\-queens problem in an aver- age of 50 steps (after the initial assignment).
+It solves even the _million_\-queens problem in an average of 50 steps (after the initial assignment).
 This remarkable observation was the stimulus leading to a great deal of research in the 1990s on local search and the distinction between easy and hard problems, which we take up in Chapter 7.
 Roughly speaking, n-queens is easy for local search because solutions are densely distributed throughout the state space.
 Min-conflicts also works well for hard problems.
 For example, it has been used to schedule observations for the Hubble Space Telescope, reducing the time taken to schedule a week of observations from three weeks (!) to around 10 minutes.

 All the local search techniques from Section 4.1 are candidates for application to CSPs, and some of those have proved especially effective.
-The landscape of a CSP under the min- conflicts heuristic usually has a series of plateaux.
-There may be millions of variable as- signments that are only one conflict away from a solution.
-Plateau search—allowing side- ways moves to another state with the same score—can help local search find its way off this plateau.
+The landscape of a CSP under the minconflicts heuristic usually has a series of plateaux.
+There may be millions of variable assignments that are only one conflict away from a solution.
+Plateau search—allowing sideways moves to another state with the same score—can help local search find its way off this plateau.
 This wandering on the plateau can be directed with **tabu search**: keeping a small list of recently visited states and forbidding the algorithm to return to those states.
 Simulated annealing can also be used to escape from plateaux.

 Another technique, called **constraint weighting**, can help concentrate the search on theCONSTRAINT WEIGHTING